Application of axiomatic formal theory to the Abraham--Minkowski controversy: Experimental Confirmation

 becomes the Einstein formula $E=mc^2$ for massive particles in the limit ${\bf v}/c \rightarrow 0$.
 For massless particles, like photons, Eq.~(\ref{EQt7.01}) becomes

 where ${\bf \hat e}_k$ is a unit vector in the direction of motion.
-Equation (\ref{EQt7.02}) defines the instantaneous momentum of ``a'' photon between scattering events in a microscopic model of a dielectric.
-The description of the momentum of a field in terms of the momentums of constituent photons is difficult because the effective momentum of a photon in the direction of propagation is different from its instantaneous momentum due to scattering.
+Equation (\ref{EQt7.02}) defines the instantaneous momentum of a photon between scattering events in a microscopic model of a dielectric.
+The description of the macroscopic momentum of a field in terms of the momentums of constituent photons is difficult because the effective momentum of a photon in the direction of propagation of the macroscopic field is different from its instantaneous momentum due to scattering.
+Some sort of averaging process is required, at which point the single photon description becomes a problem.
+An additional issue with the photon description of light propagation in a continuous dielectric is illustrated by the commingling of macroscopic fields and the macroscopic refractive index with microscopic photon momentum and momentum states in a description of photon recoil momentum in a medium \cite{BICampbell}.
 There are other complications, including an indefinite photon number, that cause us to choose to choose a macroscopic classical description for light propagation in a dielectric.

 As an electromagnetic field propagates from vacuum into a simple linear dielectric, the effective velocities of photons in the field are reduced due to scattering.
 There is a corresponding increase in photon density in the dielectric.
 Likewise, the classical energy density $({\bf \Pi}^2+{\bf B}^2)/2$ and the classical momentum density ${\bf B}\times{\bf \Pi}/c$ are enhanced by a factor of $n$ in the dielectric, compared to the vacuum.
 For finite pulses in a dielectric, the enhanced energy density is offset by a narrowing of the pulse so that the electromagnetic energy